MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment

 \section{Introduction}

-Scalable robot learning within Embodied AI~\cite{rekep,robridge,pi0} is critically bottlenecked by the scarcity of high-quality, diverse, and long-horizon robotic manipulation data~\cite{robomaster}.
-Video generation models~\cite{IRASim,wow,cosmos} (VWM) that can simulate physical interactions and predict future outcomes offer a promising solution by potentially synthesizing an infinite stream of robotic operation videos~\cite{robomaster,robodreamer}, which can fuel imitation learning and even function as world models~\cite{IRASim,wow} for embodied agents.
+Scalable robot learning within Embodied AI~\cite{pi0} is critically bottlenecked by the scarcity of high-quality, diverse, and long-horizon robotic manipulation data~\cite{robomaster}.
+Video world models~\cite{IRASim,wow,cosmos} (VWM) that can simulate physical interactions and predict future outcomes offer a promising solution by potentially synthesizing an infinite stream of robotic operation videos.

-However, generating high-quality, long-horizon robotic manipulation videos that adhere to human commands presents significant challenges, primarily in three areas: \textit{(1) Long-Horizon Coherence Challenge}: This demands maintaining causal consistency and logical flow across a sequence of interconnected sub-tasks, where a single error can compromise the entire operation~\cite{robobrain,zhai2025igniting}. \textit{(2) Semantic-to-Pixel Generation Challenge}: This involves accurately translating abstract language commands into concrete spatiotemporal interactions in pixel space, which places immense demands on the model's semantic understanding and instruction-following fidelity~\cite{controllable}. \textit{(3) Physical Plausibility Challenge}: The generated output must ensure strict physical plausibility, requiring adherence to fundamental physical laws governing collision dynamics, object permanence, and interaction forces~\cite{physical_priors}.
-Existing methods fall short of providing a comprehensive solution to these challenges.
-On one hand, directly training video foundation models~\cite{hunyuanvideo,wan22,wow,cogvideox} for long-horizon tasks often suffer from logical discontinuities and detail degradation, as they struggle to bridge the vast gap from abstract commands to concrete pixel-level execution.
-On the other hand, while trajectory-control-based generative models~\cite{draganything,motionctrl,robomaster,IRASim} offer enhanced controllability, they do so at the cost of the autonomy and scalability essential for large-scale data generation, functioning more as renderers than as intelligent world simulators (Fig.~\ref{fig:f0}(b)).
+However, generating high-quality, long-horizon robotic manipulation videos that faithfully follow commands poses three core challenges: \textbf{(1) Long-Horizon Coherence:} Maintaining causal consistency and logical flow across interconnected subtasks, where a single error can compromise the entire operation~\cite{robobrain}. \textbf{(2) Semantic-to-Pixel Generation:} Accurately translating abstract semantic commands into spatiotemporal pixel-level interactions, placing stringent demands on semantic understanding and instruction-following fidelity~\cite{controllable}. \textbf{(3) Physical Plausibility:} Ensuring adherence to fundamental physical laws governing collision dynamics, object permanence, and interaction forces~\cite{physical_priors}.
+Existing methods address these challenges only partially.
+Directly fine-tuning video foundation models~\cite{hunyuanvideo} for long-horizon robotic modeling suffers from imprecise instruction following and visual degradation, as these models struggle to bridge the gap from abstract commands to pixel-level execution (Fig.~\ref{fig:f0}(a)).
+Trajectory-controlled generative models~\cite{draganything}, while offering enhanced controllability, sacrifice the autonomy and scalability required for large-scale data generation, functioning more as renderers than as intelligent world simulators (Fig.~\ref{fig:f0}(b)).